 We could be liable for any environmental contamination at, under or released from our or our predecessors' currently or formerly owned or operated properties.
 Certain environmental laws impose joint and several strict liability for releases of hazardous substances at such properties, without regard to fault or the legality of the original conduct.
 Costs associated with liability for removal or remediation of contamination or damage to natural resources could be substantial and liability under these laws may attach without regard to whether the responsible party knew of, or was responsible for, the presence of the contaminants.
 Accordingly, we may be held responsible for more than our share of the contamination or other damages, up to and including the entire amount of such damages.
-In addition to potentially significant investigation and remediation costs, such matters can give rise to claims from governmental authorities and other third parties, including for orders, inspections, fines or penalties, natural resource damages, personal injury, property damage, toxic torts and other damages.
-Our costs, liabilities and obligations relating to environmental matters could have a material adverse effect on our business, financial position, and results of operations.
+In addition to potentially significant investigation and remediation costs, such matters can give rise to claims from governmental authorities and obligations relating to environmental matters could have a material adverse effect on our business, financial position, and results of operations.